107208579/tracking/README.md

-At home I have several battery powered [Zigbee switches](https://www.zigbee2mqtt.io/information/supported_devices.html) that send a wireless signal upon a button press.
-The signal is received by a [Zigbee antenna](https://www.zigbee2mqtt.io/information/supported_adapters.html) and forwarded to a [Raspberry Pi Zero W](https://www.raspberrypi.org/) who creates a new calendar event on my central [Nextcloud](http://nextcloud.com/) server.
+At home I have several battery powered Zigbee switches that send a wireless signal upon a button press.
+The signal is received by a Zigbee adapter and forwarded to a Raspberry Pi Zero W who creates a new calendar event on my central Nextcloud server.
 From there, all events are sync'ed via CalDAV across all connected calendars.

 I've written up a tutorial on how to get a Raspberry Pi OS base installation and how to setup Zigbee switches with all required software [here](https://github.com/107208579/calendar-tracking/blob/main/switches/setup.md).